zjs1998/GameGather/README.md

 ## Overview
 ### Description
 [This app enable user to post request for forming a gaming team.
 Making friends with other gamers and ask for guidance on specific game.
+People can sign up and log in the app.
 User can also post ther game progress, their ranking or strategy and so on]

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Social
 - **Mobile:**
 - **Story:**
-- **Market:**
+- **Market:** Teenagers and gamers.
 - **Habit:**
 - **Scope:**